kvenkman/nasa-omni-script/README.md

 ### Dependencies:

 This code depends on the `numpy` and `netCDF4` python libraries to work properly.
-Pip install the latter two from the terminal if missing:
+Pip install `netCDF4` from the terminal if missing:

 ```
 > pip install netCDF4